hydrusnetwork/hydrus/docs/getting_started_downloading.md

 If you would like to login to a site that is not yet supported by hydrus (usually ones with a Captcha in the login page), you have two options:

-1. Get a web browser add-on that lets you export a cookies.txt (either for the whole browser or just for that domain) and then drag and drop that cookies.txt file onto the hydrus _network->data->review session cookies_ dialog.
+1. Get a web browser add-on that lets you export a cookies.txt (either for the whole browser or just for that domain) from a browser that is logged in, and then drag and drop that cookies.txt file onto the hydrus _network->data->review session cookies_ dialog.
 This sometimes does not work if your add-on's export formatting is unusual.
 If it does work, hydrus will import and use those cookies, which skips the login by making your hydrus pretend to be your browser directly.
 This is obviously advanced and hacky, so if you need to do it, let me know how you get on and what tools you find work best!
 2. Use [Hydrus Companion](https://gitgud.io/prkc/hydrus-companion) browser add-on to do the same basic thing automatically.
+This also gives hydrus the browser's `User-Agent` header, which some logins or CDN gateways sync to their cookie record.

 ## Difficult Sites